UMMS-Biocore/dolphinnext-umms-training/README.md

 </pre>

-  **5.** Now we are ready to enter inputs we defined for the pipeline.
+  **5.** Now, we are ready to enter inputs we defined for the pipeline.
 Please choose "Manually" tab.First enter the location of the bed file.

   **6.** Second enter the prefix for the hisat2 index files.
 Please choose "Manually" tab.

   #### Creating Collection
-  **7.**  Now, we are ready to add files;
-First go to Files Tab in "Select/Add Input File" modal and click "Add File" button
+  **7.**  In order to add files; First go to Files Tab in "Select/Add Input File" modal and click "Add File" button

 <img src="dolphinnext_images/execute6_add_files.png" width="100%">